Research

 Ellingsrud A.J., Dukefoss D.B., Enger R., Halnes G., Pettersen K.H., Rognes M.E.

-Begonia—A Two-Photon Imaging Analysis Pipeline for Astrocytic Ca2+ Signals 2021 – Frontiers in Cellular Neuroscience 15:176
+Begonia — A Two-Photon Imaging Analysis Pipeline for Astrocytic Ca2+ Signals

 Hagen E., Chambers A.R., Einevoll G.T., Pettersen K.H., Enger R., Stasik A.